It became a dreadful cycle for Maryland football fans. Play a ranked opponent, lose, hope to bounce back the following week.

 “It was a breakthrough moment because we worked so hard for this,” wide receiver D.J.
 Moore said.
 “Nobody really knew what to expect when we came out there.”

-Durkin fulfilled one of his first promises before Saturday, by bringing in the program's best-ever recruiting class this season.
-But talent doesn't always spur success.
+Durkin calmed some of that uncertainty by fulfilling one of his first promises before Saturday, bringing in the program’s best-ever recruiting class this season.
+But talent doesn’t always spur success.
 Durkin also needed to prove he could compete against top college football coaches.

 On Saturday, Durkin was opposite Tom Herman, one of college football’s most creative young coaches.
 After Herman gave opposing play-callers headaches for two years as Houston’s leader, Texas chose him to return the program to national supremacy after three straight losing seasons.